How to use diagnostics after FIT ingestion

 Use this section to ask:

-• do I have enough usable activity to say something real?
+• do I have enough usable activity to continue

-• does the altitude context look like the places I actually care about planning for?
+• does the altitude context match the trips I want to plan

 Step 2: Read Grade (%) vs speed before anything else shape-related